Trial balance: definition, types and how to prepare

 What is a trial balance?

 A trial balance is a financial report that lists all account balances from your general ledger at a specific point in time.
-It helps you verify that your books are mathematically accurate before preparing financial statements — a principle so fundamental that topics like the accounting system and double entry make up 35% of the CPA's Foundations of Accounting exam.
+It verifies that your books are mathematically accurate before you prepare financial statements.

 Many businesses create a trial balance as the first step in closing their books at the end of an accounting period.

-This “trial” tests your books for fundamental errors before you prepare financial statements or undergo audits.
+This 'trial' tests your books for fundamental errors before you prepare financial statements or undergo audits.

 Components of a trial balance